SUMMARY PURPOSE OF POSITION

 - First-line supervisory responsibility.

-ESSENTIAL DUTIES AND RESPONSIBILITIES The duties listed below are intended to describe the general nature and level of work being performed and are not to be interpreted as an exhaustive list of responsibilities.
+ESSENTIAL DUTIES AND RESPONSIBILITIES The duties listed below are intended to describe the general nature and level of work being performed and are not to be interpreted as an exhaustive list of responsibilities:

-- Prepare analytical and statistical reports on assigned project operations and activities.
+- Prepare analytical and statistical reports.

 - Perform other related duties as assigned.